mcvnh/DeathCounter/README.md

 # Death Counter

- A simple counter screensaver that counts down to your death.
+A delightfully morbid little screensaver for macOS — it’s just a simple counter ticking down to your inevitable demise.
+Sweet, right?

 ![screenshot](deathcounter.png)